By José Alberto Hermosillo

-THE ROMANCE comes as an unexpected part of every hero’s journey when a coquettish woman wants to date Sergio.
+THE ROMANCE is an unexpected part of every hero’s journey when a coquettish woman wants to date Sergio.
 He acts like a real gentleman by respecting her without breaking her heart.

-THE TARGET is hard to find.
-It becomes like looking for a needle in a haystack.
-Sergio’s perseverance guides him to her room, but still, his clumsiness with the gadgets forces him to be more discreet and never look conspicuous or nosy to the nurses or the other employees.
+THE TARGET is hard to find, like looking for a needle in a haystack.
+Sergio’s perseverance guides him to her room.
+Still, his clumsiness with the gadgets forces him to be more discreet and never look conspicuous or nosy to the nurses or other employees.